Proxmox Setup

 net.ipv4.ip_no_pmtu_disc=1

-# Disable TCP timestamps (RFC1323/RFC7323)
+# Disable TCP timestamps to improve security against timing-based attacks.
+(RFC1323/RFC7323)

 net.ipv4.tcp_timestamps=0

-# Enable source address verification for IPv6
+# Enable source address verification for IPv6.

 # This makes it more difficult for an attacker to spoof their IP address